VitorGomesFeitoza/VitorGomesFeitoza/README.md

 # Vitor Gomes Feitoza

-Hi, I'm Vitor Gomes Feitoza, I'm 25 years old and an IT student based in Tokyo.
+Hi, I'm Vitor Gomes Feitoza, I'm 25 years old and an IT student in Tokyo.
 Passionate about technology, I came to Japan to pursue my studies in Information Technology.
 I'm currently deepening my skills in C and C++, with a focus on game development.
 I hold a Level 3 certification in C programming and have also gained experience in web development and Java throughout my studies.